 Who officiates at the wedding?

-In order for your wedding to be validly celebrated in the Catholic Church, it must be witnessed by a Roman Catholic bishop, priest or deacon who is in good standing.
+In order for your wedding be validly celebrated in the Catholic Church, it must be witnessed by a Roman Catholic bishop, priest or deacon who is in good standing.
 You should consult with him in advance of selecting your date to determine his availability for the date(s) time(s) you will be trying to schedule.
-If it is a priest of the DCC whom you want to officiate, or If it is someone else, you simply need to contact him and you need to provide Fr.
-Mike with the contact info of the officiant.
+If it is a priest of the DCC whom you want to officiate, or If it is someone else other than a priest at the parish where you will be married, you simply need to contact him and then provide the Church where you are being married with the contact info of the officiant.
 The officiant will need to submit a Letter of Suitability from his diocese indicating that he is in good standing.
-Then Fr.
-Mike will issue him a Letter of Delegation indicating that he has permission to perform a Catholic Wedding in Duke Chapel.
-Fr.
-Mike will work with the priest/deacon whom you have selected to provide the materials needed for the wedding ceremony (Mass materials, etc.)
+Then the priest at the Church where you are being married will issue him a Letter of Delegation indicating that he has permission to perform a Catholic Wedding in his parish.

 Scheduling the Wedding and Rehearsal

 Once your date and time have been secured, contact the DCC immediately to inform us of your wedding.
-Indicate if you have a priest/deacon who will be officiating, or if you are asking Fr.
-Mike to officiate.
-Please inform us as well of the contact information of the priest who will be doing your wedding preparation.
+Indicate if you have a priest/deacon who will be officiating, or if you are asking a DCC priest to officiate, and schedule your first meeting with Fr.
+Mike.

 Wedding Ceremony with Mass or Outside of Mass